 - Perhaps the most vital component of a plan when responding to an emergency is communication.
 The Department of Homeland Security recommends that you create a contact list that includes all of your employees, business partners, and clients.
 It is also recommended that you keep a copy of this list off-site.

 A telemessaging service is the perfect place to store that contact list.
 In fact, a quality answering service can provide a vital information hub for your business as you try to ensure the safety of your employees and keep your operations up and running.
 The telemessaging company should be able to offer services that cover all of the Department of Homeland Security’s recommended preparations in regard to communications, such as secure SMS forwarding services for your employees to stay in touch when the going gets rough.
-They should also have facilities simply do not go off-line, even in the worst storms.
-Click here to see how Dexcomm can be the backbone of your hurricane preparations.
+They should also have facilities that simply do not go off-line, even in the worst storms.
+Give us a call now to see how Dexcomm can be the backbone of your hurricane preparations.